burnedfaceless/brianabbott.com/README.md

-# brianabbott.com
+# Brian Abbott homepage
-The home page of Brian Abbott.
-Brian Abbott is a 34 year old technologist.
-This GitHub pages repo just hosts his site.
+This is the GitHub repository for my homepage.
+The homepage will just be vanilla HTML and CSS.
+This page is hosted on GitHub pages.